Former Spain midfielder Reyes dies in traffic accident at 35

 Reyes also played for Real Madrid and Atletico Madrid among other clubs in a professional career that spanned nearly 20 years, after making his debut for Sevilla as a 16-year-old.

 He helped Arsenal go unbeaten through the 2003-04 season, scoring two crucial goals toward the end of the campaign to keep that record intact.
 He also won a Spanish league title with Real Madrid, and five Europa League crowns with Sevilla and Atletico Madrid.
-He also made 21 appearances for Spain.
+He also made 21 appearances for Spain between 2003-06.

+“I am devastated to hear the terrible news about Jose,” former Arsenal manager Arsene Wenger said in a statement.
+“To his family and friends, all support from everyone in the Arsenal family.
+He will remain forever in our hearts.”

+Arsenal said it would fly the club flag at half mast at its training ground on Saturday.

-His former Arsenal teammate Thierry Henry said he was “devastated” by the news.
+Reyes’ former Arsenal teammate Thierry Henry also said he was “devastated” by the news.

 “Wonderful player, superb team mate and exceptional human being,” Henry wrote on Twitter.